 Although we always moan that Christmas starts earlier and earlier every year, it makes sense to spread your purchases over a few months rather than buying all your children’s presents in December.
 The other advantage of starting earlier is that sales and special offers for toys usually stop in the run-up to Christmas.
 If you still aren’t sure what your kids will want, make a start by buying their stocking fillers.
 A few small things every week won’t strain your budget.

 According to the Toy Retailers Association, Britons buy 38% of their toys online.
 This is a good way to economise especially if you can use promo codes and coupons or take advantage of Cyber Monday.
 Although you might dislike the idea of buying second-hand toys at Christmas, you’ll be able to pick up some bargains.
 Many toys that you’ll find in this way might be unwanted presents so will be in mint condition and still in their boxes.
 Other gifts like bikes can be repainted and/or customised for a few pounds to make them look as good as new.
+This year many more people will be going online to purchase gifts as people are more reluctant to go shopping, be early when making your online purchases.

 How many presents should children receive?